mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

-UInt8 is just an alias for `SIMD[DType.uint8, 1]`, you can see all the [numeric SIMD types imported by default here](https://docs.modular.com/mojo/MojoStdlib/SIMD.html)
+`UInt8` is just an `alias` for `SIMD[DType.uint8, 1]`, you can see all the [numeric SIMD types imported by default here](https://docs.modular.com/mojo/MojoStdlib/SIMD.html):

+- Float16
+- Float32
+- Float64
+- Int8
+- Int16
+- Int32
+- Int64
+- UInt8
+- UInt16
+- UInt32
+- UInt64

 Also notice when we try and change the type it throws an error, this is because Mojo is `strongly typed`